 What is road rage?

-Road rage occurs when a driver experiences extreme aggression or anger intending to create or cause physical harm.
+Road rage occurs when a driver experiences extreme aggression or anger, intending to create or cause verbal or physical harm.

 The term road rage dates back to the 1990s when the media dubbed a new term for the growing trend of extreme aggressive driving cases that seemed to be flooding the country.
 Many legislators have made it a criminal offense to express the severity of road rage, while aggressive driving remains a traffic violation in most areas.

 It is important to note that aggressive driving and road rage are not the same, although aggressive driving contributes to road rage.
 According to the NHTSA, aggressive driving is when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”